These are brief answers to questions asked most often - even after a tour of the website!

 Is swimming in the ocean safe?

 The beaches are not patrolled, and there are rips and dumping waves when the surf is up.
 On calm days swimming would usually be perfectly safe, but on others it would be plain foolish.
-Common sense and/or knowledge of the ocean is required.
+Common sense and/or knowledge of the ocean is required as with all beaches.

-Are the waves any good for surfing or boogy boarding?
+Are the waves any good for surfing or body boarding?

 Are pets allowed?
 Are they allowed in cabins?

-Yes, outside peak periods and pets are allowed in cabins depending on the breed.
+Yes, pets are allowed in some cabins depending on the breed.
+Pets will incur a $30 surcharge to cover extra cleaning required.
 For further information, please be sure to read BRINGING PETS.